-The Office of the Ombudsman for Students, which is located on the Texas Tech University campus in Lubbock, serves as a neutral, objective third party to provide students in the Texas Tech University System including TTUHSC with informal assistance in resolving student-related problems, conflicts, and disputes.
-The Student Ombudsman is available by phone to assist all TTUHSC students in identifying appropriate complaint-resolution procedures and resources.
+The Student Resolution Center, which is located on the Texas Tech University campus in Lubbock, serves as a neutral, objective third party to provide students in the Texas Tech University System including TTUHSC with informal assistance in resolving student-related problems, conflicts, and disputes.
+The Student Resolution Center is available by phone to assist all TTUHSC students in identifying appropriate complaint-resolution procedures and resources.

 HSC OP 77.13, Student Education Records, provides detailed information about filing complaints relating to student records.

 D. Complaints regarding employment at TTUHSC

 Information about employment grievances for students who are employed at TTUHSC is provided in HSC OP 70.10, Non-faculty Employee Complaint and Grievance Procedures.
 This policy covers complaints concerning issues pertaining to wages, hours, working conditions, performance evaluations, merit raises, job promotions, job assignments, or similar matters involving management decisions concerning the employee.

 E. Complaints regarding grades or grading

 The processing of formal grade appeal procedures is the responsibility of the school which administers the course.
 Relevant school policies are listed below:

 • School of Health Professions: Academic Grade Appeal